forrestkirby/flipcard-element/README.md

 ## To-do

-- add (optional) was to handle height of the element if size of back card exceeds size of front card (?)
+- add (optional) way to handle height of the element if size of back card exceeds size of front card (?)

 ## About